JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

 with java 8, the line between abstract classes and interfaces became blurry.

 once upon a time... interfaces used to have no implementation code at all and would only provide "contracts" or "shapes" that the inheriting classes would implement.
 One could say a pre java 8 interface was a "pure abstract" class.
-With ith retro compatibility in mind, interfaces from java 8 onwards, can define `default methods` that can have implementation code.
+With retro compatibility in mind, interfaces from java 8 onwards, can define `default methods` that can have implementation code.

 I'll show here a nice "feature" of inheritance: **code reusability**